iclr-blogposts/2025/_posts/2025-04-28-gradient-similarity-in-cnns-a-new-perspective-on-class-concept-representation.md

   - name: Ahmet Enis Cetin
     affiliations:
       name: University of Illinois Chicago, Chicago
-# must be the exact same name as your blogpost

 bibliography: 2025-04-28-gradient-similarity-in-cnns-a-new-perspective-on-class-concept-representation.bib

 # Add a table of contents to your post.